TaurVil/Papio_ComparativeMethylation/README.md

 **02_Convert_Raw_Counts_to_Continuous_Data.R** : Calculates ratios, counts regressed out, and mvalues from n44.raw_count_data.Rmd.
 Here we discover a subset of sites with methylation level > 1, which we remove and refilter the info and count file for.
 We are left with 979,099 sites with >= 5x coverage in each species; we had already filtered for sites covered in 1/2 the dataset.
 The outcome file is saved as **n44.continuous_data.RData**; we're done with the raw data file (n44.raw_count_data.RData) and that's moved to the archive.

 **03_MethylationStructure.Rmd** : Fig 1A & B. Fig S2.
 Procrustes analysis.

+**04_Anova.R** : ANOVA analysis for sites with intermediate methylation (with 10 permutations).
+Note that our requirement of 5x coverage per species retains ~250k sites with intermediate methylation vs ~700k in the original paper (which required 5x coverage across all samples only).
+Saves output (ANOVA results only) as **n44.anova.RData**.